 The lower reaches of these minor tributaries of the Sacramento are included in the Lower Sacramento HUC.
 The distribution and potential issues with lampreys in these drainages are not well known.
+A number of diversion weirs are present in Auburn Ravine.
 However, Pacific Lamprey do reach at least upstream of Lincoln in Auburn Ravine.
-No specific implementation projects are proposed for these drainages at this time, although general surveys of distribution, habitat conditions and potential passage challenges would be useful.
-They will also benefit from projects focused on broader RMU issues, such as entrainment in both small diversions and the large Delta facilities, metapopulation dynamics, non-native predators, as well as continued outreach and inclusion of Pacific Lamprey in management planning.
+A current CFPF project to assess and suggest lamprey passage solutions is expected in 2022.
+The drainages will also benefit from projects focused on broader RMU issues, such as entrainment in both small diversions and the large Delta facilities, metapopulation dynamics, non-native predators, as well as continued outreach and inclusion of Pacific Lamprey in management planning.